 LTV = (Annual Contract Value x Gross Margin) / (1 – Gross $ Renewal Rate)

-As for the limitations of this method, if you have (or will begin offering) additional services, upgrades, add-ons, or other opportunities for revenue expansion, your LTV will not be accurate.
+As for the limitations of this method, if you have (or will begin offering to your existing customer base) additional services, upgrades, add-ons, or other opportunities for revenue expansion, your LTV will not be accurate.
 Your LTV will actually be greater than the figure produced by this formula.

 3. How to Calculate SaaS LTV Using Logo Churn